 The proposed EV reach code provisions outline specific exemptions for new buildings.
-The exemptions are based on the current 2022 CALGreen Code exemptions for EV charging and Council direction during the previous study session.
-The exemptions extend to 1) when the local enforcing agency has determined EV charging infrastructure are not feasible, 2) Accessory Dwelling Units (ADU) and Junior Accessory Dwelling Units (JADU) without additional parking facilities and without electrical panel upgrade or new panel installation, and 3) multi-family residential R-2 building projects with approved entitlements before the effective date of the proposed ordinance.
+The exemptions are based on the current 2022 CALGreen Code exemptions for EV charging, the PCE EV Model Code, and Council direction during the previous study session.
+The exemptions extend to 1) when the local enforcing agency has determined EV charging infrastructure is not feasible (i.e., utility unable to supply adequate power), 2) Accessory Dwelling Units (ADU) and Junior Accessory Dwelling Units (JADU) without additional parking facilities and without electrical panel upgrade or new panel installation, 3) multi-family residential R-2 building projects with approved entitlements within six (6) months of the effective date of the proposed ordinance, 4) parking spaces accessible only by automated mechanical car parking systems are not required to comply with this code section and 5) nonresidential construction projects that receive valid entitlements within six (6) months of the proposed ordinance.
 The EV reach code requirements also align with the statewide code by allowing Automatic Load Management Systems (ALMS) to be permitted to reduce load when multiple vehicles are charging.